Mystery Of The Horned Serpent In North America, Mesopotamia, Egypt And Europe

 In Europe, we encounter several mythological beings who were believed to have had horns.

-Cernunnos, a god in Celtic mythology that possessed two deer antlers on the top of his head.
-The antlered god Cernunnos, whose cult is most widely attested, is usually represented with the horns of a ram or a deer, squatting on the ground, and his posture indeed recalls that of the Buddha. with a humanoid body in Celtic myth.
+Cernunnos was a god in Celtic mythology who possessed two deer antlers on the top of his head.
+The antlered god Cernunnos, whose cult is most widely attested, is usually represented with the horns of a ram or a deer squatting on the ground, and his posture indeed recalls that of the Buddha with a humanoid body in Celtic myth.

 The "Cernunnos" type antlered figure on the Gundestrup Cauldron.
 Image credit: Wikipedia

 There is no one particular myth concerning him, for only his image remains.
-The ‘cer’ part of his name, relating to his antlers, means ‘horned’.
-He is found mainly in sculpted statues and reliefs from ancient Gaul (modern France), but the clearest image is found on the silver votive cauldron, the Gundestrup Cauldron, which is described in one of our articles.
+The ‘cer’ part of his name, relating to his antlers, means ‘horned.’
+He is found mainly in sculpted statues and reliefs from ancient Gaul (modern France), but the clearest image is found on the silver votive cauldron, the Gundestrup Cauldron, described in one of our articles.

 There are also myths and legends about Herne the Hunter, a mysterious, mythical creature who was said to reside in Windsor Forest and Great Park in the English county of Berkshire.